 1. Choose the Best Flight Time for Traveling with Baby

 One of the best tips on flying with a baby on a plane, aside from staying calm, is to pick a flight that will give you the best chances of success.
 If you think it is unlikely that your baby will sleep during the flight, then choose to fly early in the morning when your child is at her happiest.

 If you have a long haul flight, getting an overnight flight that leaves shortly before your baby’s bedtime is a good strategy.
 This will give your little one time to explore the airplane and the new exciting environment before you can start their bedtime routine.
 With any luck your baby, once asleep, they will sleep for the remainder of the flight.

 Some people suggest not sticking with a routine and just going with the flow when traveling with a baby on a plane.
 This will definitely work for some babies but not all.
 If (like ours) your baby is a nightmare if they are overtired, then you may still want to try to get your baby to nap on the plane.

 On the other hand, try not to get stressed about whether your baby will sleep or not.
 I have done that and it didn’t make anything better.
 In fact our baby was up for 12 hours once without a nap when she was 10 months old (she refused to sleep on the flight)!
 Although it was a lot of work to keep her entertained on the flight, she was happy enough.
 We got to our destination and she fell asleep in the carrier instantly.

 Wondering if your baby’s sleep on the plane will affect their jet lag?
-Get our best baby jet lag tips from sleep experts!
+Get my best baby jet lag tips!